-The castle was erected on a square plan with a single defensive wall surrounded by a moat.
-The gate was on the north side and consisted of a building with two towers flanking the passage.
+The castle was erected on a hill with a roughly circular top part.
+It received a quadrilateral plan with a single defensive wall surrounded by a moat.
+The gate was on the north side and consisted of a building with two horseshoe towers flanking the middle passage.
+Interestingly, the gate towers did not have the same dimensions, the western one was slightly larger (about 6.5 meters wide).
 The topography of the area in front of the gate indicates that it could have been preceded by a kind of foregate or barbican.
-The relatively sensitive south-eastern side of the castle was protected by the so-called Great Tower in the shape of the letter “D”.
-There are relics of a chapel and an underground room with a vault supported by a single pillar.
-In addition, the perimeter of the walls was reinforced with two corner towers: north – west and south – west.
+The relatively vulnerable south-eastern side of the castle was protected by the so-called Great Tower of “D” shape with a four-sided base about 12 meters wide.
+Its ground floor with three loop holes and the passage to the latrine was accessible directly from the courtyard.
+In addition, next to it there was an entrance to a spiral staircase leading to the upper floors and to the wall-walk in the crown of the curtain.
+The tower was adjacent to a room sometimes considered as a chapel and an underground room with a vault supported by a single pillar.
+In addition, the perimeter of the walls was reinforced with two more corner towers: north-west and south-west one.

 The remains of the castle now consist of a fragment of a defensive wall and relics of four towers, one of which is part of a modern, private residence.
 The medieval remnant is also a quadrilateral perimeter of the earth ramparts surrounded by a moat, some of which is use as a fish pond.
 The castle is now privately owned, but apparently, conservation works are underway, after which part of the monument will be made available for sightseeing.